 A mebibyte (MiB) is a unit of measurement used in computer data storage.
 The prefix mebi comes from the binary system of data measurement that is based on powers of two.
 A mebibyte equals 220 or 1,048,576 bytes.

-Who used the decimal system and who used the binary system depended on the discipline or industry a person was in.
-In the communications, electronics and physics sectors, the powers-of-10 multipliers were used.
-In the information technology and data storage sectors, the powers-of-two multipliers were used often, although not exclusively.
+Who uses the decimal system and who uses the binary system depends on the discipline or industry.
+The communications, electronics and physics sectors have used the powers-of-10 multipliers.
+The information technology and data storage sectors have used the powers-of-two multipliers often, although not exclusively.

 A problem of scale and confusion

 Early on in computing, using the same metric prefixes for both the power-of-10 multipliers and the power-of-two multipliers wasn't a huge problem.
 This was because at the low end of the multiplier scale, the numbers were relatively close in absolute value.
 For example, the power-of-10 definition for a kilobyte is 1,000 and the power-of-two definition is 1,024.
 However, as the scale of computing has grown, those differences became magnified and using the two systems of measurement interchangeably became a problem.

 As computing technology matured, having the same term refer to two different units of measurement became increasingly confusing.
 Disk drive manufacturers tended to use the decimal, power-of-10 system when they labeled the capacity of their HDDs and SSDs.
 On the other hand, OSes often measured computer and storage capacity using the binary, power-of-two system.
 An HDD labeled 100 MB would be reported by a computer's OS as only having 95.37 MB of capacity.